kenmoini/locksmith/docs/api/certificate-requests/get.md

 The full CommonName chain would be a string represented as: `Example Labs Root CA/Example Labs Intermediate CA/Example Labs Signing CA`
 The full slugged CommonName chain (what is stored in the filesystem) would be this string: `example-labs-root-ca/example-labs-intermediate-ca/example-labs-signing-ca`

-To use a CommonName chain, pass the `parent_cn_path` string parameter.
+To use a CommonName chain, pass the `cn_path` string parameter.
-To use a slugged CommonName chain, pass the `parent_slug_path` string parameter.
+To use a slugged CommonName chain, pass the `slug_path` string parameter.

 ## Success Response